 Environmentally Friendly Furniture

 Environmentally friendly furniture is not just about the wood and the product but the process and the environment in which we work.
 Our environmental efforts extend to as many parts of our manufacturing process as is practically possible, so all products we use are sourced to meet our exacting environmental standards.
-We have photovoltaic solar panels alongside a 100% green energy supplier, and all our timber waste is used to heat our workshop.
+All our timber waste is used to heat our workshop.